mrseanryan/calendizer/README.md

-# calendizer README
+# :calendar: calendizer README

-Takes a set of 12 images and outputs new images with calendar overlays.

-OR can simply generate 12 images of a calendar-table, that can be used later.
+Generates images of calendar month tables and can paste them onto suitable photos.

 A quick way to make your own calendar for printing.